maheekadesilva/pos-postman/README.md

 ## Selenium setup
 1. Please download an IDE and other other required dependencies/tools
 2. Clone the project
-3. Open with the IDE
+3. Open with any preferred IDE
 4. Run the project